MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     /speckit.clarify
     ```

-1. Monitor GitHub Copilot's response.
+1. Monitor GitHub Copilot's response and provide assistance as needed.

     GitHub Copilot will analyze the spec.md file and evaluate whether clarification questions are necessary.

     For example, you might receive questions that are similar to the following:

-    - "When storing documents in Azure Blob Storage, how should files be organized?"
+    - "When a user is removed from a project after uploading documents to that project, what should happen to those documents?"
-    - "When a user uploads multiple files simultaneously, how should the system handle concurrent uploads?"
+    - "When a project is deleted, what should happen to all documents associated with that project?"
-    - "When a user replaces a document file with an updated version (FR-026), what happens to the original file?"
+    - "When a shared document is deleted by the owner, what happens to recipients who had access to it?"
-    - "FR-048 states "Team Leads can view team documents" - what defines a team member's documents that a Team Lead can access?"
+    - "When a user uploads a document with a filename that contains special characters (e.g., Q4 Report (2025) - Finance & Ops.pdf), how should the system handle it?"
-    - "For the upload progress indicator (FR-004), what level of detail should be shown to users?"
+    - "When disk storage becomes full during a document upload, how should the system respond?"

     The questions will be presented one at a time.

 1. If clarifications are needed, consider each question appropriately before answering.

     In a production environment, your answers should reflect careful analysis of business needs, user experience considerations, and technical constraints.
-However, for this training, you can selected the recommended option for each question.
+However, for this training, you can select the recommended option for each question.

     When you provide an answer, GitHub Copilot updates the spec.md file with clarifications.